The ATS Rejection Myth

 What Recruiters Actually Say

-“We want to review all qualified applicants,” added Crystal Hughes, director of talent at Accuserve Solutions.
+“We want to review all qualified applicants,” added Crystal Hughes, Director of Talent at Accuserve Solutions.

 How Recruiters Use AI Match Scores